RobertHeim/phpbb3_1-ext-activitystats/README.md

 ## Installation

 ### 1. clone
-Clone the repository into the folder phpBB3/ext/robertheim/activitystats:
+Clone (or download an move) the repository into the folder phpBB3/ext/robertheim/activitystats:

 ```
 cd phpBB3